arkadiko-dao/arkadiko/docs/grant.md

 the Clarity Contract must do the following, atomically:
 - Add the user's address to the map of vaults
 - Transfer STX to the STX reserve pool to stack in the Stacks protocol
-- Mint the amount of DIKO according to the collateral to debt ratio
+- Mint the amount of xUSD according to the collateral to debt ratio

 After a successful response, the newly created vault is visible in the UI.